 What’s To See and Do at The Monroe County Fair!

 The Monroe County Fair is a family fair with the emphasis on agriculture, horticulture and husbandry.
-Enjoy great food including a Chicken Barbeque and Beef Barbeque.
+Enjoy great food including Chicken Barbeque and Beef Barbeque.
 There will be Ice Cream, Fried Dough and much more.
-Live music under the tent featuring The Jimmy Jam band on Saturday, 3-6 followed by the Cross-Eyed Cats Band, 5:30-8:30 and Green Rose Acoustic Sunday Noon-3.
+Live music under the tent featuring The Jimmy Jam band on Saturday, 2-5 followed by the Cross-Eyed Cats Band, 5:30-8:30 and Green Rose Acoustic Sunday Noon-3.
 There will also be Horse Shows, a Pet show and Garden Tractor pull on Sunday!

 Saturday 5:30-8:30: Crosseyed Cat Band

 Sunday Noon-3PM: Green Rose Acoustic

 Hots, Burgers, Chicken and Beef Barbeque, Ice Cream and much more

 New Horse Ring!